Western Michigan University--School of Music (Spring 2014 Syllabus)

 and Class Attendance

 You are expected to attend at least 8 of the Wednesday evening concerts in Dalton Center Recital Hall.
 Those events begin at 7PM and will be over by 9PM.
 In addition, regular attendance at our regular class meetings on non-concert nights is critical to your success.
-You are responsible for all notes, recordings, films/videos discussed in class or assigned as homework.
+You are responsible for all notes, audio examples, video clips discussed in class or assigned as online homework.
 Concert dates and information are listed on the "Course Schedule" link on the Music 1500 class homepage.

 There are 2 exams: a "Midterm Exam" and a comprehensive "Final Exam".
 Each exam includes multiple choice, matching, true/false questions, and "listening identification" based on examples covered in the concerts, class sessions, and online homework.
 Exam dates are listed on the "Schedule of Lectures."
 Review guidelines and study aids will be posted online one week before each exam.

 "E-Workbook" Assignments (E-Learning Quiz Assessments)

 Each segment of the webbook has an online assignment (e-learning quiz assessment) associated with it, as accessed through the WMU E-Learning link that connects to the McGraw-Hill online materials for this course.
 E-Workbook assignments for each segment become available online at various times over the semester (see "Course Schedule" link).
 To help you prepare for exams and stay on schedule with the class material, you should complete each E-Workbook assignment within one week of when it becomes available online; however, the E-Workbook assignments are not "due" or graded until the scheduled date of the in-class final exam.
 Your cumulative point score on the 10 online quiz assessments will determine 18% of your final course grade in Music 1500 (maximum of 180 points possible).